Time and the Trickster

 Rose glared at Jack and said, "It's not uncommon knowledge that I know the Doctor."

-"True," Jack said.
+"True," Jack agreed with a nod.
 "But it isn't common knowledge that you are in a romantic relationship with a future version of him partially because your future-self has disappeared.
 Even if you recently saw her after her return to the TARDIS which proved to you that you will come back from whatever happens."

 "Who are you?"
 Rose whispered.